How to buy a summer sportcoat (the complete 2020 guide)

 2 buttons versus 1

-Similar to the lapel choice you need to make, the number of buttons on your jacket will reflect its level of formality.
+Similar to the lapel choice you need to make, the number of buttons on your summer sportcoat will reflect its level of formality.

 1 button: A single button jacket is more or less a cocktail jacket.
 It’s cool and sophisticated in all the right ways.
 And because of this, it’s also less versatile.
 Many of my meetings are at coffee shops and folks’ places of business and so I think a single button jacket may look a little out of place.
 However, my next sport coat will definitely be a single button (and peaked lapels!).